JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “I have abstained from expressing any opinion, so far,” says Mr. Superintendent, with his military voice still in good working order.
 “I have now only one remark to offer on leaving this case in your hands.
-There IS such a thing, Sergeant, as making a mountain out of a molehill.
+There _Is_ such a thing, Sergeant, as making a mountain out of a molehill.
 Good morning.”

 “There is also such a thing as making nothing out of a molehill, in